 -and suddenly the clearing is full of light as electric rodents zig and zag around them, there in a flash and then gone past.
 A stray bolt hits one of their lamps by the bedrolls, shattering the glass as the bulb blows, and then one of the bigger lights leaps toward Red’s branch-

 He shoves off unevenly-

--into a moment of panicked free fall, twisting midair until he lands with an agonizing snap, a crushing weight, and then darkness.
+-into a moment of panicked free fall, twisting midair until he lands.
+Red’s mind is full of a sudden, sharp agony, the feel of some crushing weight, and then sinks into darkness.